bonochof/LLMAgents/README.md

 - Create a new token with read permissions
 - Save the token securely

+## 🚀 Running in Google Colab
+Important: Make sure to connect to a GPU runtime before running the notebook.

+Go to Runtime → Change runtime type
+Select GPU as the Hardware accelerator (T4 or higher recommended) Click Save and connect to the runtime

+The notebook will handle all installations and setup automatically once you run the cells.

 ## 📚 Citation
 If you use this code in your research, please cite:
 ```bibtex